Saudi-Pakistan Friendship Agreement Marks 72 Years, Continues To Foster Positive Impacts: Dr. Naif - UrduPoint

 Saudi-Pakistan Friendship Agreement Marks 72 Years, Continues To Foster Positive Impacts: Dr. Naif

-ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Nov, 2023) The friendship agreement inked between Saudi Arabia and Pakistan on November 25, 1951 continues to yield positive and evolving impacts on both nations in a testament to enduring brotherhood.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Nov, 2023) The friendship agreement inked between Saudi Arabia and Pakistan in November, 1951 continues to yield positive and evolving impacts on both nations in a testament to enduring brotherhood.

 On the occasion of the 72nd anniversary of this significant milestone in the diplomatic relations between two fraternal nations, Saudi Press Attaché Dr. Naif Al-Otaibi shared the momentous development on his social media account on ‘X’.